The Taming of Light

 -Why did the photographer include what he did in the frame but exclude everything else?

-The photographer chose a specific instant to snap the photo.
+The photographer chose a specific instant to snap the photo.-Why not another time?

 -What was so important about this instant?